oddcoder/GP_Template/README.md

 ## But I don't know markdown :(

-Markdown is much much easier to learn given no prior knowledge with markdown that learning how to use google doc with out knowing anything about office packages.
+Markdown is much much easier to learn given no prior knowledge with markdown that learning how to use google doc without knowing anything about office packages.
 I bet you can learn it in less than 10 minutes starting from [here](https://guides.github.com/features/mastering-markdown/)

-## But that doesn't tell anything about bibloigraphy ?
+## But that doesn't tell anything about bibliography ?

-For biblography you can use your faviorite tool for bib file managing, I use [Jabref](http://www.jabref.org/).
-It is very intuitive to use, All you have to do is just add entries with (book/paper) name and author you want to reference and a bibtexkey.. it is just a random string that will resemble the reference in the markdown files.
+For bibliography you can use your favourite tool for bib file managing, I use [Jabref](http://www.jabref.org/).
+It is very intuitive to use, All you have to do is just add entries with (book/paper) name and author you want to reference and a bibtexkey, it is just a random string that will resemble the reference in the markdown files.
 ![jabref](JabRef.png)
-In the markdown file lets say we wan to reference 4th article in the picture above, its bibtexkey is `Woerndl2017` we will place this  `[@Woerndl2017]` where ever we want to make the reference
+In the markdown file let's say we wan to reference 4th article in the picture above, its bibtexkey is `Woerndl2017` we will place this  `[@Woerndl2017]` wherever we want to make the reference

 ```
-One of the greatest places recommend to visit is Mauritius[@Woerndl2017]
+One of the greatest places recommend visiting is Mauritius[@Woerndl2017]
 ```

 ## How is the project structured?